gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-The DTLS Restart Connections, the related key materials, the information related to the sequence numbers and replay window SHALL be stored in a safe way that survives the events that are causing SCTP Restart procedure to be used, for instance a Crash of the SCTP Stack.
+The DTLS Restart Connections, the related key materials, the information related to the sequence numbers and replay window SHALL be stored in a safe way that survives the events that are causing SCTP Restart procedure to be used, for instance a crash of the SCTP stack.

 The SCTP Restart handshakes INIT/INIT-ACK exactly as in legacy SCTP whilst COOCKIE-ECHO/COOKIE-ACK SHALL be sent as DTLS chunk protected